Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: Coincidence limit of the Seeley-DeWitt coefficients

-where also here we have not taken into account $\psi_2$ for it does not enter the trace of the $a_2$.
-Thus, the resulting trace of the second Seeley-DeWitt coefficient for the scalar sector is
+In this case, the coefficients entering the previous equation are related to those appearing in the operator acting on $2$-forms by { } where also here we have not taken into account $\psi_2$ for it does not enter the trace of the $a_2$.
+Thus, the resulting trace of the second Seeley-DeWitt coefficient for the scalar sector is { } Adding up the contributions due to the tensors, vectors and scalars, and taking into account the zero-modes yields the final expression of the second Seeley-DeWitt coefficient stemming from the $1^+$-sector { { } }